 What is a Hip/Knee Replacement?

-The hip/knee joint is one of the largest joints in the human body and is what is known as a “ball and socket joint”.
-In a healthy hip\knee joint, the bones are connected to each other with bands of tissue known as ligaments.
+- The hip/knee joint is one of the largest joints in the human body and is what is known as a “ball and socket joint”.
+In a healthy hip/knee joint, the bones are connected to each other with bands of tissue known as ligaments.
 These ligaments are lubricated with fluid to reduce friction.

-Can Pilates benefit Hip/Knee Replacement?
+How Pilates can benefit Hip/Knee Replacement?

-Pilates offers just the right approach to rebuild balanced movement patterns in the body as well as maximize the benefits of the artificial joint.
+- Pilates offers just the right approach to rebuild balanced movement patterns in the body as well as maximize the benefits of the artificial joint.

-Can Yoga benefit Hip / Knee Replacement?
+How Yoga can benefit Hip / Knee Replacement?

 - In the past this surgery was reserved mostly for older patients, as artificial hips didn’t last as long as they do now, and having a repeat hip/knee replacement is possible but not desirable.
 But as technology has improved, so has the number of years the prosthetic parts can be relied upon to serve their purpose.

-Can Rehabilitation benefit Hip/ Knee Replacement?
+How Rehabilitation can benefit Hip/ Knee Replacement?

 - One of the major benefits of using aquatic therapy for hip rehabilitation is that patients seem to enjoy it more.
 There’s no question that keeping spirits up and making hip rehabilitation fun is a major challenge clinicians face — many find that putting aquatics at the core of a hip replacement rehab protocol leads to more positive patients who are less frustrated by the pace of their recovery.